Day at the Capitol

 It is the job of policy makers to represent you – the constituents who voted them into office.
 Therefore your opinion on issues is extremely important to them.

-Generally speaking, elected officials and their staff make policy.
-They appropriate money for afterschool programs through school, city, state and federal budgets.
-They also decide how funds can be used, what training or supports may be offered and what activities should take place in afterschool programs they fund.
+Generally speaking, elected officials and their staff from all levels make policy.
+Whether on a school board, city council, state representative or in the US Congress, elected officials are able to appropriate money for afterschool programs through school, city, state and federal budgets.
+They also decide how funds can be used, what training or support may be offered, and what activities should take place in afterschool programs they fund.
 They are the policy makers.